-In January 2016, the IASB issued IFRS 16, "Leases", which sets out the principles that both parties to a contract apply in order to provide relevant information about leases in a manner that faithfully represents those transactions.
+The Corporation adopted IFRS 16 - Leases that sets out the principles that both parties to a contract apply in order to provide relevant information about leases in a manner that faithfully represents those transactions.
 IFRS 16 requires all leases to be reported on the lessee's statement of financial position.
 There are also changes in accounting over the life of the lease.
 For lessees the total periodic expenses will generally have a front-loaded expense recognition pattern.
 Leases that are less than 12 months in duration, or that are for low dollar value items, are not required to be capitalized.
 Lessors' accounting treatment remains similar to current practice.
 They will continue to classify leases as finance and operating leases.
-The mandatory effective date of IFRS 16 is January 1, 2019.
-The Corporation has not early adopted this new standard.
-The Corporation has not completed its assessment of the impact of the adoption of IFRS 16 on its financial statements; however, adoption of the amendment is not expected to have a significant impact on the Corporation's financial statements.
+The impact of the adoption of IFRS 16 on the Corporation's financial statements and the adoption of the amendment does not have a significant impact on the Corporation's financial statements.